Jane Stirling: Chopin

 A few days before Chopin's death on 17 October, she purchased his grand piano.
 She paid the total cost of his funeral; all the travelling expenses from Warsaw of Chopin's sister Ludwika; and for his piano to be shipped to her in Warsaw.
 She purchased all of Chopin's remaining furniture and effects, including his death mask by Auguste Clésinger.
 She had some of the furniture shipped to Calder House near Edinburgh.
 It was displayed in a special room which became known as the Chopin Museum.
 She also collected various manuscripts, sketches, letters and other papers of his, containing handwritten comments, variants and dedications.
 She had a considerable correspondence with Ludwika Jędrzejewicz concerning the posthumous publication of some of his unpublished works, and 25 of these letters are now in the Muzeum Fryderyka Chopina in Warsaw.

 Chopin had told Jane Stirling that she was the only one who knew his true date of birth.
 She wrote it down and placed it in a box which is buried with him in Père Lachaise Cemetery.
 On the first anniversary of his death she scattered over Chopin's grave some Polish soil that she had obtained from Ludwika.

 Jane Stirling died on 6 February 1859, aged 54, of an ovarian cyst.
 She was buried on 11 February in the grounds of Dunblane Cathedral.
-Her will bequeathed the Chopin Museum to Chopin's mother Justyna Chopin.
-In 1863 much of it was destroyed when the Russian soldiers ransacked Zamoyski palace in Warsaw as a retort for an unsuccessful attempt to assassinate the Russian Namiestnik of Poland (viceroy) Friedrich Wilhelm Rembert von Berg by Polish resistance.
-One item which still exists is a lock of his auburn hair which Jane had kept.
+Her will bequeathed her Chopin museum to Chopin's mother Justyna Chopin.
+In 1863 much of it was destroyed when Russian troops pillaged Warsaw's Zamoyski palace in reprisal for Polish attempts on the life of the Russian viceroy (Namiestnik) of Poland, Friedrich Wilhelm Rembert von Berg.
+One item which still exists is a lock of Chopin's auburn hair which Jane had kept.

-Biography

-A biography of Jane Stirling was written by Audrey Evelyn Bone in 1960.